PlatinumFoxTail/AlgorithmsAI/documents/testing_documentation.md

 ![GHA workflow badge](https://github.com/PlatinumFoxTail/MachineLearning_NeuralNetwork/workflows/CI/badge.svg)
 [![codecov](https://codecov.io/gh/PlatinumFoxTail/MachineLearning_NeuralNetwork/graph/badge.svg?token=4JBGC70B3Z)](https://codecov.io/gh/PlatinumFoxTail/MachineLearning_NeuralNetwork)

 For checkstyle pylint has been used.
-As of 23rd of Feb the code has been rated as 8.79/10.
+As of 1st of March the code has been rated as 8.86/10.